LocalRuntime

 },

-async generateTitle(remoteId, messages) {
+async generateTitle(remoteId, unstable_messages) {

 // Generate title from messages using your AI

-const newTitle = await generateTitle(messages);
+const newTitle = await generateTitle(unstable_messages);

 // Persist the title in your DB